 Beautiful haunted buildings aren’t the only offerings on deck in Williamsburg.
 Swing by during autumn, and see why Fall is the Best Time of Year to Visit Williamsburg.

 Are you looking for a little fife and drums to go with the colonial ghosts of Williamsburg?
 Then, transport yourself to the time of Thomas Jefferson and experience life like our forefathers when you complete a Colonial Williamsburg Haunted Tour.

-Discover the spooky significance of the public 'gaol,' keep an eye out for bloodthirsty pirates, and more when you complete a candlelit one-hour colonial Williamsburg ghost tour.*
+Discover the spooky significance of the public 'gaol,' keep an eye out for bloodthirsty pirates, and more when you complete a one-hour colonial candlelit walking Williamsburg ghost tour.*

 Already spotted your Colonial Williamsburg ghost?
 Get your fill of American history, folk art, and 18th-century culture when you spend the daylight hours exploring over 300 acres of Colonial Williamsburg.
 Take part in a witch trial, visit an art museum, or relax with a pint of ice-cold ale.
 This living history museum is chock full of family-friendly entertainment.